 “Little of consequence, dear.”
 William ate another piece of bacon.
 “I will be selling a bit of Ireland again.”

 “A trifling bit.
-Fifty acres, perhaps.
-Not too much more.”
+A hundred acres, perhaps.
+No more.”

 “Was there not profit enough when thou hadst sold my father’s lands?”